databricks/terraform-provider-databricks/docs/resources/access_control_rule_set.md

 Arguments of the `grant_rules` block are:

 - `role` - (Required) Role to be granted.
-The following roles are supported:
+The supported roles are listed below.
+For more information about these roles, refer to [service principal roles](https://docs.databricks.com/security/auth-authz/access-control/service-principal-acl.html#service-principal-roles).
   * roles/servicePrincipal.manager - Manager of a service principal.
   * roles/servicePrincipal.user - User of a service principal.
 - `principals` - (Required) a list of principals who are granted a role.
 The following format is supported: